 A GPS NTP Server is a computer device that obtains very accurate time from the GPS satellite system in order to precisely synchronize the clocks of computers over a network.

-The Network Time Protocol (NTP) is used to transfer time to servers, workstations and network devices, such as routers and switches.
+Network administrators use the Network Time Protocol (NTP) to transfer time to servers, workstations and network devices, such as routers and switches.

-Any hardware device that utilizes NTP or SNTP can be synchronized.
+Any hardware device that utilizes NTP or SNTP can achieve synchronization.

-Many other network devices, such as CCTV cameras, digital video recorders (DVR) and telephone systems can also often be configured to coordinate their clocks using NTP.
+You can also often configure many other network devices, such as CCTV cameras, digital video recorders (DVR) and telephone systems to coordinate their clocks using NTP.

-Computers have real-time clocks to provide the current time to running applications.
-They use low-cost crystal oscillators, identical to the components found in every-day clocks and watches.
+Computers have real-time clocks to provide the current time to software applications.
+They generally use low-cost crystal oscillators, similar to the components found in every-day clocks and watches.

 Like clocks and watches, a computers time drifts, often by significant amounts.
 A collection of computers initially synchronized to the same time, will have significantly differing times after a relatively short period of time.

-Computers clocks need to be synchronized, so that events occur in an organized, predetermined manner.
+Computer systems synchronize clocks so that events occur in an organized, predetermined manner.

 System Coordination